alkacon/opencms-core/README.md

 </p>

 <p align="center">A powerful open source website content management system.</p>
-<p align="center">OpenCms is build in Java and XML from open source components.
-OpenCms provides powerful features especially suited for medium and large Internet or Intranet applications.</p>
+<p align="center"><a href="http://opencms.org/">OpenCms</a> is build in Java and XML from open source components.
+OpenCms provides compelling features especially suited for large Internet or Intranet websites.</p>

 ## Table of contents